hnz1102/electricload/README.md

 **High Power** - It can measure the power consumption of the device up to 100W.

-**Contorlable** - You can control the current consumption by the device.
+**Controllable** - You can control the current consumption by the device.
 The current can be controlled every 10mA from 10mA to 10A.

 **Auto Control** - The current consumption can be controlled automatically by the device using the PID controller.